Bira/octopus-carnival/_posts/2022-02-23-phantom-brigade.md

 extensions of his will.
 When everything went to ruin, they were one of the few groups who remained committed to defending the empire and keeping it whole.
-Nearly all of them died in the decade between the initial catastrophe and when everyone finally acknowledged Nerath was no more.
+Nearly all of them died in the decade between the initial catastrophe and the day everyone finally acknowledged Nerath was no more.

-This did not stop them, however.
+This did not stop the Knights, however.
 The oaths that bound them to the order were more than just pretty words.
 They included a mysterious magical effect or curse that eventually made the dead Knights return as ghosts.
 This started happening decades after the fall.
-Though the Knighs know their empire has fallen, they are still compelled to seek the honor they could not gain in life, and fulfill their oaths as best they can.
+Though the Knights know their empire has fallen, they are still compelled to seek the honor they could not gain in life, and fulfill their oaths as best they can.
 They are now known as the Phantom Brigade.

 The first recorded appearance of the ghost knights was right here on the Vale, when three of them were spotted racing through the Gardbury Downs.
-In our narrative present they be seen anywhere the hand of Nera used to reach.
+In our narrative present they can be seen anywhere the hand of Nera used to reach.

 Knights look much as they did in life, though ghostly and translucent.
-They can be identified by their distinctive archaic armor and by the way the moonlight shines through them.
-Their weapons are bound to their souls, and are where those souls reside.
-All of them bear the emblem of the Threefold Crown of Nerath, marking their bearers as Knights of the Empire.

-If knights wear the same armor they did in life, you have a very important decision to make.
+This means you have a very important decision to make.
 Is the Nazgul-looking fellow in the illustration a typical Knight, or is he Sir Georg Edgelord, who is an outlier and should not be counted?
 Your answer will say very interesting things about Nerath either way.

+Their weapons bear the emblem of the Threefold Crown of Nerath, unmistakably marking their bearers as Knights of the Empire.
+Those weapons and also serve as the receptacle for their souls.

 Though we saw in previous entries that Nerath did some pretty horrible shit in the past, the Knights seem genuinely concerned about upholding its highest